The Definitive Guide to NoSQL Databases

 Cassandra

-Cassandra is a database management system developed by Facebook.
-The goal behind Cassandra was to create a DBMS that has no single point of failure and provides maximum availability.
+Cassandra is a database management system designed to have no single point of failure and to provide maximum availability.

 Cassandra is mostly a column store database.
 Some studies referred to Cassandra as a hybrid system, inspired by Google’s BigTable, which is a column store database, and Amazon’s DynamoDB, which is a key-value database.
 This is achieved by providing a key-value system, but the keys in Cassandra point to a set of column families, with reliance on Google’s BigTable distributed file system and Dynamo’s availability features (distributed hash table).

 Cassandra is designed to store huge amounts of data distributed across different nodes.
-Cassandra is a DBMS designed to handle massive amounts of data, spread out across many servers, while providing a highly available service with no single point of failure, which is essential for a big service like Facebook.
+Cassandra is a DBMS designed to handle massive amounts of data, spread out across many servers, while providing a highly available service with no single point of failure, which is essential for large-scale web services.

 The main features of Cassandra include: